waggle-sensor/waggle/wagman/v3/manager/qa/wagman_rtc_timekeep_test/wagman/README.md

 ## Testing Procedure

-__This test sets the Wagman clock based on the time of the QA computer.
+__This test sets the Wagman clock based on the clock of the QA computer.
 It is essential that the QA computer has correct time set on it__

 *  Initialize the Wagman RTC by issuing command *make initialize*